Menu Back toSpeakers

 Marcia Bailey, BSN, MHS, RN

 Marcia is a registered nurse with many years of clinical and industry experience.
 In addition to her past role as a clinical research data management subject matter expert, more than a decade of pharmacovigilance duties has helped Marcia acquire much of the knowledge, skills, and abilities needed to help companies manage today’s evolving drug safety responsibilities and regulations.
-Marcia has been a DIA conference speaker and is currently an Associate Director, Pharmacovigilance Scientist at Sierra Oncology Inc.
+Marcia has been a DIA conference speaker and is currently a Safety Evaluation & Risk Management Scientific Director at GSK.

 Marilyne Chamoun, MSc

-• Senior Scientific Evaluator, Marketed Pharmaceuticals Bureau
+Senior Scientific Evaluator, Marketed Pharmaceuticals Bureau, Health Canada, Canada

 Marilyne Chamoun joined Health Canada in 2006.
 She holds a Master's degree in Pharmaceutical Sciences from Université de Montréal and has over 15 years of experience in pharmacovigilance and risk management working within the Marketed Health Product Directorate.